Eric M. Osansky, D.C., Natural Endocrine Solutions

 1. Do a better job of managing the stress in your life.
 I realize this is not easy to do, but the fact remains that if you don’t do a good job of managing the stress in your life, there is virtually no chance of restoring the health of your adrenals.
 Just about everyone deals with chronic stress, so I’m not suggesting that you can eliminate all of the different stressors.
 However, most of us can do a much better job of handling the stress.

 2. Reduce the amount of refined carbohydrates you eat.
-Although it would be great if you could completely eliminate all of the refined foods in your diet, even if you just dramatically reduce how much refined foods you eat daily it can help a great deal.
+Although it would be great if you could completely eliminate all of the refined foods in your diet, even if you just dramatically reduce how much-refined foods you eat daily it can help a great deal.
 Eat more whole foods, and try to make sure that each meal incorporates some protein.
-I personally grew up eating sugary cereals every morning for breakfast (Fruit Loops was my favorite), but these days have a healthy protein shake for breakfast, which includes some berries (raspberries, blueberries, and blackberries), some purified water, protein powder, flax seed oil, and an egg.
+I personally grew up eating sugary cereals every morning for breakfast (Fruit Loops was my favorite), but these days have a healthy protein shake for breakfast, which includes some berries (raspberries, blueberries, and blackberries), some purified water, protein powder, flaxseed oil, and an egg.
 And while this might not seem too appealing to you, it actually tastes okay, and it gives me a great deal of energy to start the day.
 If you really want it to be a little bit sweeter you can also add half a banana.

 This doesn’t mean you also need to start the day with a protein shake, as you can have some organic eggs, or some other healthy source of protein.
 And no, organic cereal isn’t healthy!
-I brought this up because some people thing that just because a product is organic means that is healthy, but this isn’t true.
+I brought this up because some people think that just because a product is organic means that is healthy, but this isn’t true.
 While it might be better than eating a non-organic brand, it is still a refined carbohydrate.

 3. Eat regularly throughout the day…and don’t skip breakfast!
 In addition to eating breakfast, try not to go longer than two hours throughout the day without eating.
 And by the way, getting back to eating breakfast, you don’t have to eat a huge breakfast to start the morning.
 I realize that many don’t feel hungry upon waking up, but you still do need some type of protein to begin your day.
 Even if it’s just a few bites of something that is of high protein, that’s better than not eating at all.
 I personally like the protein drink not only because it gives me some protein to start the day, but also immediately hydrates my body, as I add two cups of purified water.
 So eat breakfast upon waking up and then eating every two hours thereafter will do wonders in balancing your blood sugar levels.

 4. Nutritional supplementation can help.
 Many people want to know if taking nutritional supplements and/or herbal remedies can help with adrenal fatigue.
 I personally think it’s best to consult with a natural endocrine doctor, mainly because it’s not as if everyone with adrenal fatigue needs to take the same supplements and herbs, and plus people will need to take different dosages.
 The one herb I will mention that can help with the sugar cravings is Gymnema.
 This is very effective in helping to eliminate any sugar cravings you have.
-Once again, I do recommend that you consult with a natural endocrine doctor to know what dose you should take, as well as getting a high quality product.
+Once again, I do recommend that you consult with a natural endocrine doctor to know what dose you should take, as well as getting a high-quality product.

 If you follow the advice I have given, over time you will see your energy levels return, will sleep better, and overall will feel much better.
-This not only can help to reverse the adrenal fatigue, but along with incorporating other natural treatment methods it can also help to fully restore the health of someone who has Hashimoto’s Thyroiditis.
+This not only can help to reverse the adrenal fatigue, but along with incorporating other natural treatment methods, it can also help to fully restore the health of someone who has Hashimoto’s Thyroiditis.
 While some of these things you can no doubt do on your own to help improve your adrenal health, if you suffer from Hashimoto’s Thyroiditis and you’d like to consider a natural treatment protocol, I would highly recommend consulting with a competent natural endocrine doctor.
 After all, we’re talking about a serious autoimmune thyroid disorder, and if you want to receive optimal results, it is best to consult with an expert.